Pjmcnally/ticker/README.md

 earningswhispers.com
 shortsqueeze.com
 insidercow.com  -- This one could be tricky.
 I can't build the search url.
+    I talked to Scott.
+He said to not worry about this one for now.

 To do this project I am going to need to learn a couple new things.
 I will need to build a simple ui.
 I will use tkinter to do this.
 I will also need to learn